About Us

 Level Placement

-Majority 1s
+Majority of 1s

-One level below written score
+Placed one level below the written score

-Majority 2s
+Majority of 2s

-At same level as written score
+Placed at the same level as the written score

-Majority 3s
+Majority of 3s

-One level above written score
+Placed one level above the written score

-Placement Procedures and Appeal
+Placement Appeal

 Placement Appeal Procedures

-2. If the instructor agrees, the instructor contacts the Academic Director within 72 hours.
+2. If the instructor agrees with the appeal, they will notify the Academic Director within three (3) business days.

 It is inevitable that students will sometimes disagree with faculty decisions regarding grades, instructional techniques, advising, course content and classroom experiences.
-When students submit a complaint form to the administrators, the school considers it as formal complaint.
+When students submit a complaint form to the administrators, the school considers it as a formal complaint.
 Students with concerns regarding any of the aforementioned are provided with the following grievance process:

 Grievances Regarding Grading:

 If a student receives a grade that he or she believes does not reflect his or her performance in a class, he or she has the right to meet with the instructor to discuss the grading process.
 The student should be prepared to present evidence of work completed in the class.
-If, after meeting with the faculty member, the student reasonably believes that he or she has still been graded unfairly, he/she should meet with the Academic Director to discuss his or her grievance.
+If, after meeting with the instructor, the student reasonably believes that he or she has still been graded unfairly, he/she should meet with the Academic Director to discuss his or her grievance.

 Grievances regarding grading should be filed within one week of the students’ receipt of a final course grade.